ehsan-tashkhisi/labforward/README.md

 # Future works
-Cucumber is great for BDD, but it does not work well for API testing if I had enough time I would use some other tools like Postman to test my API in a better way, Also I have not tested body and all headers of the response in my Cucumber features. it would be great to test them too.
+Cucumber is great for BDD, but it does not work well for API testing if I had enough time I would use some other tools like Postman to test my API in a better way, Also I have not tested body and all headers of the response in my Cucumber features.
+It would be great to test them too.

 I am also used to create separate branch for each feature but here for simplicity I worked on master branch.